alliecatowo/portfolio/README.md

 ## Deployment

-### Frontend (Digital Ocean)
+### Frontend (Vercel)

-The frontend is deployed to Digital Ocean App Platform.
-See `DIGITAL_OCEAN_DEPLOYMENT.md` for detailed instructions on setting up the environment variables and deploying the frontend.
+The frontend is deployed to Vercel.
+See `VERCEL_DEPLOYMENT.md` for detailed instructions on setting up the environment variables and deploying the frontend.

 ### Directus (DigitalOcean)

 Directus is deployed to DigitalOcean App Platform.
-The instance is already configured and running at https://directus.allisons.dev.
+The instance is already configured and running at https://allisons-portfolio-directus-9vxdi.ondigitalocean.app.

 ## Environment Variables